Alois, Hereditary Prince of Liechtenstein

-Alois, Hereditary Prince of Liechtenstein (Alois Philipp Maria; born 11 June 1968) is the eldest son of Hans-Adam II, Prince of Liechtenstein, and Countess Marie Kinsky von Wchinitz und Tettau, and the heir apparent to the throne of Liechtenstein.
-Alois has been regent of the country since 15 August 2004, while his father remains the official head of state.
+Alois, Hereditary Prince of Liechtenstein, Count of Rietberg (né Alois Philipp Maria Liechtenstein; born 11 June 1968) is the eldest son of Hans-Adam II, Prince of Liechtenstein, and Countess Marie Kinsky von Wchinitz und Tettau, and the heir apparent to the throne of Liechtenstein.
+Alois has been regent of the country since 15 August 2004, while his father remains the head of state.

 He also holds the title of Count of Rietberg.
 He is married to Duchess Sophie in Bavaria, who is a member of the House of Wittelsbach, and second in line for the Jacobite succession.

 Early life

-Alois attended the Liechtenstein Grammar School in Vaduz and then the Royal Military Academy Sandhurst in the United Kingdom.
+Alois attended the Liechtensteinisches Gymnasium in Vaduz and then the Royal Military Academy Sandhurst in the United Kingdom.
 He was a second lieutenant serving in the Coldstream Guards in Hong Kong and London for six months, resigning his commission in the Coldstream Guards on 8 August 1988.
 He entered the University of Salzburg, from which he earned a master's degree in jurisprudence in 1993.
 Until 1996, Alois worked at a firm of chartered accountants in London.
 In May of that year, he returned to Vaduz and became active in managing the princely family's finances.

 Hereditary prince

 In the 2003 Liechtenstein constitutional referendum, Alois and his father Hans-Adam II pushed for constitutional amendments that granted the prince sweeping powers (the right to veto laws and elect judges).
 Hans-Adam had threatened to abdicate the throne and leave the country if it was not successful.
 However, it was accepted by voters.
 The next year, on 15 August 2004, Hans-Adam made Alois his regent and turned over the powers of prince to him, though Hans-Adam remains the official head of state, much like his father Franz Joseph II had done for him in 1984.

 On 27 November 2005, Liechtenstein voters rejected an initiative that would prohibit abortion and birth control in the country.
 The initiative was supported by Roman Catholic Archbishop Wolfgang Haas.
 Alois was initially sympathetic to the proposal, but he became neutral during the run-up to the vote.
-Instead, a government-sponsored counter proposal was ratified.
-In 2011, Alois announced he would veto any relaxing of the ban on abortion in Liechtenstein, which was an subject for referendum later that year.
+Instead, a government-sponsored counter-proposal was ratified.
+In 2011, Alois announced he would veto any relaxing of the ban on abortion in Liechtenstein, which was to be the subject of a referendum later that year.
 Such a veto was not necessary, however, as the voters rejected the proposal.

 Following the prince's threat, an initiative called "Damit deine Stimme zählt" ("So that your voice counts") was launched to change the constitution of Liechtenstein to prevent the prince from vetoing legislation approved in referendums.
 The referendum was held on 1 July 2012, and 76% of voters upheld the prince's power to veto referendum results.

 On 11 August 2022, Prince Alois said that same-sex marriage is "not a major problem".
 In a speech made in August 2024, he supported Liechtenstein's accession to the International Monetary Fund.